terascope/teraslice/docs/packages/data-mate/overview.md

 ### formatDate

-`formatDate(input, args) - Function that will format a number or date string to a given date format provided`
+`formatDate(input, context, args) - Function that will format a number or date string to a given date format provided`

 `args - { format: String, resolution?: String }`
 `format is the shape that the date will be ie(M/d/yyyy)`